whitneyburton/portfolios/20151120-jhun-de-andres-m2.markdown

 ### Areas of Emphasis

 Coming into this module I didn't really know what to expect.
+I knew that I was basically at the bottom of the barrel and I wanted to improve.
 I knew that we'd be doing rails and online applications which was super exciting but I knew that with the prework I'd need to really emphasize personal study.
 So I would look over the tutorials and make sure I understood the muscle memory involved in rails applications.

 ### End of Module Assessment